k8sstormcenter/honeycluster/README.md

 # K8sStormCenter: Honey Storm and Lightening

 > [!NOTE]
 > This deployment is an opinionated collection of offensive and defensive open-source security and observability tools.
 It contains destructive elements, and it is NOT to be used in production under any circumstances

+What this project is: essentially an open-source SOC for `k8s` built on the most amazing projects out there, so that you can visualize ongoing attacks, post-exploitation.

-Welcome to the K8sStormCenter HoneyCluster repository.
+Welcome to the K8sStormCenter main repository.
 Here you will find everything you need to set up your own HoneyCluster: a Kubernetes cluster that is instrumented with bait and tripwires to collect data on the attacks carried out against it.
 With our complimentary [lightening-rod](https://github.com/k8sstormcenter/cti-stix-visualization) , the `attack paths` can be visualized and are made `shareable` using STIX.
 You can also use the `lightening`-feature to attack yourself to create a threat-model-starting point or to generally scan your setup.
 The `storm` feature is the collection of CTI from many `HoneyClusters` into a open shared threat-intel collection.

-We expressely thank the upstream maintainers of our main components: KubeHound, KubeScape, Vector, Tetragon, Falco, Oasis/STIX, Kubesploit
+We expressely thank the upstream maintainers of our main components: KubeHound, KubeScape, Vector, Tetragon, Falco, Oasis/STIX, Kubesploit and Pixie

 If you like it -> consider leaving a star ⭐